geothachankary/airport-explorer-book/README.md

 It is about learning techniques which falls outside the boundaries of your typical CRUD application.

-On a functional level this book will teach you how to build an application which will display a list of Starbucks branches on a map.
+On a functional level this book will teach you how to build an application which displays a list of airports around the world on a map.

 ![]()